nrfconnect/sdk-nrf/include/event_manager.rst

 :command:`enable` or :command:`disable`
   Enable or disable logging.
   If called without additional arguments, the command applies to all event types.
-  To enable or disable logging for specific event types, pass the event type indexes (as displayed by :command:`show_events`) as arguments.
+  To enable or disable logging for specific event types, pass the event type indexes, as displayed by :command:`show_events`, as arguments.

 API documentation